Killed in action

 Killed in action (KIA) is a casualty classification generally used by militaries to describe the deaths of their personnel at the hands of enemy or hostile forces at the moment of action.
 The United States Department of Defense, for example, says that those declared KIA did not need to have fired their weapons, but only to have been killed due to a hostile attack.
 KIAs include those killed by friendly fire during combat, but not from incidents such as accidental vehicle crashes, murder, or other non-hostile events or terrorism.
 KIA can be applied both to front-line combat troops and naval, air, and support forces.

 Died of wounds

 Furthermore, the term died of wounds (DOW) is used to denote personnel who reached a medical treatment facility before dying.
-The category died of wounds received in action (DWRIA) is also used for combat–related casualties which occur after medical evacuation.
+The category died of wounds received in action (DWRIA) is also used for combat-related casualties which occur after medical evacuation.

 Missing, presumed dead

 PKIA means presumed killed in action.
 This term is used when personnel are lost in battle, initially listed missing in action (MIA), but after not being found, are later presumed to have not survived.
-This is typical of naval battles or engagements on other hostile environments where recovering bodies is difficult.
+This is typical of naval battles or engagements in other hostile environments where recovering bodies is difficult.
 A vast number of soldiers killed in action went unidentified in World War I, like John Kipling, the son of British poet Rudyard Kipling, prompting the formation of the Commonwealth War Graves Commission.